IndieRunner/IndieRunner/README.md

 For Developers
 --------------

 Stop worrying about bundled dependencies and maximize the portability and longevity of your project, without sacrificing the ability to commercialize the core of your creation.
+Contact me if you are looking to see if your project fits to expand its portability and longevity with IndieRunner.

 Advantages
 ==========